恭喜發財! Happy New Year - 2012 Year of the Water Dragon! 新年快樂!

 Reasons For Lei Tai:

-We train in Lei Tai because it is a good way to measure instinct and timing.
-It gives us the opportunity to work on maintaining focus, a calm attitude and the proper fighting spirit.
-Lei Tai fighting develops an understanding of how a focused, relaxed, and a calm attitude can be used in our everyday lives.
-Lei Tai allows us to better understand the Bei Shaolinquan techniques we practice and to feel the practical applications of the movements of the form.
-Lei Tai can teach us to better understand a centered attitude and approach situations with true humility.
-Lei Tai is good for developing endurance, power, and accuracy of movement.
-Lei Tai allows us to develop camaraderie and school spirit.
-Done correctly, Lei Tai cultivates honor and respect for the school, your brothers and sisters, and for yourself.
-Lei Tai is for character development and not for the cultivation of egos.
+Lei Tai allows the student to measure their instinct and timing in a live environment with a resisting opponent.
+It gives them the opportunity to work on maintaining a focused and calm attitude while also developing a proper fighting spirit.
+The program is designed to develop the student's understanding of how a focused, relaxed, and a calm attitude can be used in their everyday lives.
+Lei Tai fighting allows them to better understand the Northen Shaolin techniques they learn and practice as well as experience and experiment the movements in their taolu (forms) as practical applications.
+The training develops endurance, power, and accuracy of movement.
+We strive to teach the students how to better approach the many situations in their daily lives with benevolence and humility.
+It helps the student develop camaraderie and school spirit.
+With the right attitude, Lei Tai training cultivates honor and respect for the school, your fellow students and, most importantly, for yourself.
+The ZYKFA Lei Tai Program is for character development and not the cultivation of ego.

 Introduction to Lei Tai:

-Lei Tai is the freestyle fighting (Kuoshu rules) which is practiced in the Guan under controlled conditions.
-The practice of Lei Tai in the Guan is done under close supervision of Shifu and Instructors.
+Lei Tai training is done in the guan (school's training area) under controlled conditions.
+The practice of Lei Tai is done under the supervision of Shifu, Instructors and Assistants.
 Unlike street fighting, Lei Tai has rules to protect the participants from unnecessary and/or life threatening injuries.
-Lei Tai practice begins with the "Chinese chess" which allows slow moving fighting in order to learn some techniques and a degree of control.
-Protective gear used includes: helmet, mouth guard, gloves, groin protector, and shoes.
-Women are also required to use chest protectors.
-Lei Tai is for intermediate and advanced students who have spent time studying the basic techniques in class.
-Lei Tai is not a requirement for general students, however it is required to become an Instructor.
+The practice begins with basic drilling, which allows the student to analyze techniques a with a degree of control.
+Protective gear must always be used.
+It is mandatory that all students purchase their own equipment sets for their level of training (beginners Sanda advanced Kuoshu Lei Tai).
+The use of head guard, mouth guard, groin guard and gloves is mandatory for all Lei Tai classes, also, women are required to use chest guards for classes.
+The ZYKFA Lei Tai Program is for students that have spent enough time studying the basic techniques of Northern Shaolin and understand the ZYKFA school culture.
+Lei Tai training is not a requirement for general students; however it is required to become a ZYKFA Instructor.

 Lei Tai Competition Team: